Lake-Commander/premium-prediction-model/README.md

 To develop and deploy a machine learning model that:
 - Predicts the **premium amount** a customer is likely to pay.
 - Uses customer features such as income, age, vehicle age, claims history, health status, and more.
-- Helps insurance companies make **data-driven pricing decisions**.
+- Create a way of helping insurance companies make **data-driven pricing decisions**.
 - Offers an **interactive Streamlit web app** for easy use by non-technical users.

 ---